FREE DELIVERY FOR ALL ORDERS OVER £50

-Apply the nematodes onto the grubs on the outside of the colony, either on the outside of the cardboard outer or the interior wood of the Villa, if the grubs are present there.
-They are often found down the sides of internal area of the wooden Beepol Villa.
-Thoroughy spray and re-spray cover the Wax moth grubs with Wax Moth Killer nematode solution to soak the grubs with nematodes.
+Apply the nematodes directly onto the grubs on the outside of the colony.
+They will be present either on the outer cardboard casing, or on the wood of the Villa outside the colony, so apply as relevant to your infestation.
+The grubs are often found down the sides of the internal area of the wooden Beepol Villa.
+Thoroughly spray and re-spray the solution to soak the Wax Moth grubs with nematodes.

-Keep monitoring the Bumble bee colony for future wax moth attacks and re-apply Wax moth Killer nematodes when required.
+For severe infestations, or new infestations, repeat the treatment.
+Keep monitoring the Bumblebee colony for future Wax Moth attacks and reapply Wax Moth Killer Nematodes when required.